se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 ## How to get started with Angular?

+Angular is not the easiest framework to work with.
+However, it is reliable and is used by many developers.
+Given below are a few steps that will help you ease into the Angular environment.

 1. The official [Angular](https://angular.io/guide/quickstart) website offers a good tutorial to get started with the new framework.
 This guide will show you how to build and run a simple Angular application.

 2. This article on [freeCodeCamp](https://medium.freecodecamp.org/want-to-learn-angular-heres-our-free-33-part-course-by-dan-wahlin-fc2ff27ab451) is a good place to start writing simple applications using the features that Angular has to offer.

 3. You should also start learning [TypeScript](https://www.typescriptlang.org/docs/home.html) and get comfortable with the new language.

-### Where to Go from Here?

-Angular is not the easiest framework to work with.
-However, it is reliable and is used by many developers to create large scale applications.
 The Angular community is big, and help is readily available via searching on Google and Stack Overflow.
 There are many online resources and tutorials that can help you ease into the Angular world.

 - [Single Page Applications Explained](https://www.bloomreach.com/en/blog/2018/07/what-is-a-single-page-application.html) - An overview of Single Page Applications.